kba/hocr-spec/hocr-spec.md

 page in tabular form.
 Note that in this format, text order does not necessarily correspond to reading order.

-The format must contain one `<TABLE>` of class ocr_xycut representing each page.
+The format must contain one `<table>` of class ocr_xycut representing each page.
-The `<TABLE>` structure must represent the absolute size of the original page element.
+The `<table>` structure must represent the absolute size of the original page element.
 The markup of the content of the table itself is as in html_simple.